Mentors

 The Cloud Hackathon: Transitioning Earthdata Workflows to the Cloud is a virtual 5-day (4 hours per day) collaborative open science learning experience aimed at exploring, creating, and promoting effective cloud-based science and applications workflows using NASA Earthdata Cloud data, tools, and services (among others), in support of Earth science data processing and analysis in the era of big data.
 All details and tutorials are available at: https://nasa-openscapes.github.io/2021-Cloud-Hackathon/.

-Mentor Cohort
+Mentor Community

 Andy Barrett*